Ludovic Antal: Final years

 In the mid-to-late 1960s, Antal made some returns as an ensemble actor, though, as Pas notes, he was self-effacing, took the "most secondary parts", and was therefore unremarked by the public.
 This view was partly contradicted by Iosif Antal, who argued in 2007 that his brother had been largely banned from the stage after the Doina incident, being forever "consumed by [...] all those great roles he dreamed of, and could have acted in".
 Under contract with Nottara, in 1965 Ludovic appeared alongside Sandu Sticlaru in John Mortimer's The Dock Brief—as argued by theater critic Mircea Alexandrescu, the play was imperfect, in that the two actors seemed not to have chemistry with each other.
 Antal had also taken his voice acting to the realm of radio drama on the national station, and was rated by literary scholar Ion Lungu among the "creators of contemporary radio theater".
 With Toma Caragiu, Elvira Godeanu and Victor Rebengiuc, he recorded a version of Victor Ion Popa's Ciuta ("The Deer"), praised for its originality.
 Alongside Mitzura Arghezi, he voiced a version of Tudor Arghezi's Book of Toys, which was later sold as a collectible LP by Electrecord.

+After 1965, Antal was one of the voice-overs at Teleenciclopedia, the popular-science show on Romania's state television.
+He also achieved notoriety and much public success with his readings from Octavian Goga, especially later in 1968, which marked Goga's 30th commemoration.
+This tour took him to Ciucea, where his performance was witnessed by Goga's widow Veturia, as well as by philosopher Ion Petrovici and sculptor Milița Petrașcu.
+By contrast, Antal's performance at Ion Minulescu's commemoration, in February 1968, was poorly rated by journalist Nicolae Carandino, who saw his interpretation as "too clumsy, too technical" for Minulescu's "easy-going" nature.
+During those years, at Mărul de aur restaurant, Antal was associating with a group of writers with noted grievances against the communist regime.
+These included former political prisoners such as Pandrea, Radu Gyr, and Nichifor Crainic, but also the younger author Stelian Tăbăraș.
+According to the latter, the actor flaunted his nonconformism, reciting from Doina and performing other feats that the older attendees would not.